 Learn Your Market

 Who are sellers going to want to work with: The agent who knows their neighborhood and the market inside and out or the one who hasn’t got a clue?
 The odds are likely that people want to work with someone who knows their stuff.
+People also look for what stands out, which is why implementing unique real estate marketing tactics are beneficial.

 That someone can be you, with a bit of research.
 Pay attention to what’s going on around you.
 For example, an area business might be expanding, causing a significant number of new employees to move into your area.
 Or a local business might have moved or shut down, causing more people to want to sell their homes.